 Without SQLs your sales team would be swamped with leads that might not be relevant to your product or service, or even to your business.
 They would be on the phone all day long talking to potentially hundreds of leads and have little or nothing to show at the end of it.

 Effective qualified leads steer the process to get deals done faster.
-The SQL stage is important for both your sales and marketing teams because it significantly boosts your chance of success.
+Find out why the SQL stage is vital to your sales and marketing teams and get ready to significantly boosts your chance of success.

 Sales qualification significantly and effectively improves the close ratio.
 The sales qualification strategy for sales representatives is a process of elimination, where the sales rep will ask a set of direct questions and make the decision to pursue the prospect, or end the conversation there and then — and move on.